Uganda Association of Private Vocational Institutions – UGAPRIVI

 New office space in Kampala

-Soon we are moving to a new office location in Kampala: Plot No 1218 Kisosonkole Road off Kabakanjagala Road opposite KCCA Rubaga Division offices.
+We moved to a new office location in Kampala: Plot No 1218 Kisosonkole Road off Kabakanjagala Road opposite KCCA Rubaga Division offices.

 Student-mother opts for vocational studies